irtimaled/BoundingBoxOutlineReloaded/README.md

 # BoundingBoxOutlineReloaded

-BoundingBoxOutlineReloaded is a mod for Minecraft 1.10 Vanilla
+BoundingBoxOutlineReloaded is a mod for Minecraft Forge 1.10 and Vanilla 1.10

 # Why did I make it?